 Other surface waters within the affected environment are those that are crossed with a water supply or return flow pipeline and receive only temporary construction impacts.
-These surface waters are listed in Tables 6-12 through 6-14.
+These surface waters are listed in Tables 6-13 and 6-14.

-As described below in Section 6.3.2.2, the flows in the cold water streams (Pebble Brook, Pebble Creek, and Mill Brook) will be reduced under the groundwater supply alternatives.
+As described below in Section 6.4.2.2, Size, Flows, and Floodplain, the flows in the cold water streams (Pebble Brook, Pebble Creek, and Mill Brook) will be reduced under the groundwater supply alternatives.
 Reduced groundwater flow to these cold water streams could potentially change their classification to warm water.

 There are no other changes to the designations or classifications of inland waterways with the proposed project or alternatives to the proposed project.
 Impacts to stream crossings will be temporary during construction, the impacts of which are discussed below.
 Streams crossed only by a pipeline are not evaluated further as a result.
+Many of the surface waters listed in Tables 6-13 and 6-14 cross the proposed project alignments in areas where the stream flows through a culvert underneath roads.
+Since the pipeline alignments follow previously disturbed transportation or utility corridors, minimal temporary construction impacts are expected.

-6.3.2.2 Size, Flows, and Floodplain
+6.4.2.2 Size, Flows, and Floodplain

 The Fox River receives the WWTP discharge and drains 151 square miles at the southern end of the City of Waukesha.
 The upper Fox River, flowing through the City of Waukesha, is a perennial stream (WDNR, 2002a).
-At the USGS Fox River stream gage 05543830 in the City of Waukesha, average annual stream flow is 110 cfs (71 mgd) over the period of record, 1963 to 2009.
+At the USGS Fox River stream gage 05543830 in the City of Waukesha, average annual stream flow is 110 cfs (71 mgd) over the period of record, 1963 to 2009 (USGS, 04/2010a).
 The WDNR designates Fox River a WWSF with the following uses: fish and aquatic life, recreation, public health and welfare, and fish consumption.

-Pebble Brook is a narrow 9-mile-long perennial trout stream in southeastern Waukesha County(WDNR, 2002a).
+Pebble Brook is a narrow 9-mile-long perennial trout stream in southeastern Waukesha County (WDNR, 2002a).
 It is a tributary to the Fox River south of the City of Waukesha.
 Flow data in the watershed is unavailable because it does not have a flow measurement gage.
-Flow change estimates were made within the environmental effects section based upon groundwater modeling documented in the groundwater modeling attachment to the Water Supply Service Area Plan, Appendix B of the Application.
+Flow change estimates were made within the environmental effects section based upon groundwater modeling (RJN Environmental Services, 2010, 2013).

-Pebble Creek is a narrow, 6-mile-long perennial trout stream in southeastern Waukesha County(WDNR, 2002a).
+Pebble Creek is a narrow, 6-mile-long perennial trout stream in southeastern Waukesha County (WDNR, 2002a).
 It is a tributary to the Fox River south of the City of Waukesha.
 The WDNR has classified Pebble Creek as a Cold water fishery.
 Flow data in the watershed is unavailable because it does not have a flow measurement gage.
-Flow change estimates were made within the environmental effects section based upon groundwater modeling documented in the groundwater modeling attachment to the Water Supply Service Area Plan, Appendix B of the Application.
+Flow change estimates were made within the environmental effects section based upon groundwater modeling (RJN Environmental Services, 2010, 2013).

-Mill Brook is a narrow, 5-mile-long perennial trout stream in southeastern Waukesha County(WDNR, 2002a).
+Mill Brook is a narrow, 5-mile-long perennial trout stream in southeastern Waukesha County (WDNR, 2002a).
 It is a tributary to the Fox River south of the City of Waukesha.
 The WDNR has classified Mill Brook as a cold water fishery.
 Flow data in the watershed is unavailable because it does not have a flow measurement gage.
-Flow change estimates were made within the environmental effects section based upon groundwater modeling documented in the groundwater modeling attachment to the Water Supply Service Area Plan, Appendix B of the Application.
+Flow change estimates were made within the environmental effects section based upon groundwater modeling (RJN Environmental Services, 2010, 2013).